Islandora-Collaboration-Group/ISLE/docs/contributor-docs/ansible-guide.md

 **Please Note:** These instructions below are repeated within the file itself.

-* Line 7: remove `isle-prod-project.institution` from in between the brackets and replace with the appropriate **fqdn**
+* Line 7: remove `isle-prod-project.institution` from in between the brackets and replace with the appropriate **FQDN**

 * Line 8: Add the appropriate ISLE Host server user account that has `sudo` passwordless permissions to the end of `ansible_ssh_user=`